 Many public transportation systems, including IndyGo, are investing in environmentally friendly vehicles such as hybrid buses.
-In spring 2011, IndyGo welcomed 11 new hybrid buses into its fleet.
+IndyGo has 18 hybrid buses in its fleet.
 These “green machines” incorporate the latest hybrid technology, resulting in fuel savings, reduced emissions and smoother, quieter rides.

 Furthermore, IndyGo, with the help of federal funding, has made great strides in incorporating sustainable practices into its own operational processes, including:

 Because of these efforts and more, the Greater Indianapolis Chamber of Commerce named IndyGo a member of its Green Business Initiative in March 2010, recognizing the company’s proactive engagement in environmentally responsive and “green” business operations.
 IndyGo was also a Sustainability Awards finalist in 2009 and an award recipient in the 2010 Sustainability Awards program hosted by SustainIndy.

 IndyGo’s goal is to always consider the sensible and sustainable choices when doing business.
 If we're encouraging people to start riding the bus to help save the environment and gain greater energy independence, we should be setting the same kinds of examples in our internal efforts.